weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 > Notice here that even though the wildcard (*) was only appended to the end of "New York", it still found names that does not begin with "New York".
 So why use the wildcard, you ask?
 Without it, the publication _New Yorker_ would not have been returned.
 Try it out!

-That's quite straightforward, isn't it?
-And now, let's see how scalar filters can be combined with vector search functions.
+Now that you've seen a scalar filter, let's see how it can be combined with vector search functions.

 ### Vector search with scalar filters

-Combining a filter with a vector search is a straightforward, additive process.
+Combining a filter with a vector search is an additive process.
+Let us show you what we mean by that.

 Take a look at the below example, where we start from the `nearVector` search used above and add a `where` filter to only retrieve **Publication** objects containing the string `Times`.